ddxy/whispercat/README.md

 - **Record Audio**: Capture sound using your chosen microphone.
 - **Automated Transcription**: Process and transcribe your recordings with OpenAI Whisper API.
+- **Post-Processing**:
+  Enhance the generated speech-to-text output by:
+  Applying text replacements to clean up or adjust the transcript.
+  Performing an additional query to OpenAI to refine and improve the text.
+  Combining these post-processing steps in any order for optimal results.

 - **Global Hotkey Support**:
     - Start/stop recording using a global hotkey combination (e.g., `CTRL + R`).
     - Alternatively, use a hotkey sequence (e.g., triple `ALT`) to start/stop recording.